JackSzwergold/Writing/memories/A Blurry, Indignant Headache.md

 ## A Blurry, Indignant Headache
-### The Second Time I Saw *Star Wars*
+### About The Second Time I Saw *Star Wars*

 By Jack Szwergold

-I had already seen *Star Wars* in summer camp a few weeks before when my brother—who is 20 years older than me—impulsively came by our home in Brighton Beach one weekend to take me and “a friend” to see *Star Wars*.
+It was the spring of 1977 and I had already seen *Star Wars* in summer camp a few weeks before when my brother—who is 20 years older than me—impulsively came by our home in Brighton Beach one weekend to take me and “a friend” to see *Star Wars*.

 He wanted to take me to see *Star Wars* but was oblivious to the fact I had already seen it.
 And like everything he did to “improve people’s lives,” he came in like a hurricane of good intentions wrapped in thunderstorm of utter, headache-inducing, dysfunctional cluelessness.